tomerlevy1/super-kanban.nvim/README.md

 <div align="center">

-# 🗂️ super-kanban.nvim
+# 🗂️ super-kanban.nvim (WIP)

 **A keyboard-centric, minimal, and customizable Kanban board plugin for Neovim.**

-It supports Obsidian-style Markdown and Orgmode formats, with Treesitter-powered parsing and a focus on speed and clarity - right inside your editor.
+It supports Obsidian-style Markdown and Orgmode formats, with Tree-sitter powered parsing and a focus on speed and clarity - right inside your editor.

 </div>